Continuous transition from a Landau quasiparticle to a neutral spinon: Benchmarking Wavefunction Ansatz with ED and DMRG via VMC calculation

 An ansatz ground state has been previously proposed for the $t$-$J$ model, which is generally given in the one-hole case as follows \cite{Weng2011a,Wang2015,Chen2019}

 where a new phase factor $e^{- i\hat{\Omega}_i}$ is explicitly introduced to represent the many-body phase shift or the phase-string effect from the spin background when a hole is created at site $i$.
 In other words, the corresponding spin background is modified from $|\phi_0\rangle$ to $e^{- i\hat{\Omega}_i}|\phi_0\rangle $.
-Here $\hat{\Omega}_i$ is explicitly given by \cite{Weng2011a,Wang2015,Chen2019}
+Here $\varphi_h(i)$ is a variational wavefunction to be optimized, and $\hat{\Omega}_i$ is explicitly given by \cite{Weng2011a,Wang2015,Chen2019}

 where $n_{l\downarrow}$ is the number operator of the down spin at site $l$.
 The statistical angle $\theta_i(l)$ must satisfy the condition

 for two NN sites $i$ and $l$ such that a sign change can be instantly produced by the phase factor $e^{- i\hat{\Omega}_i}$ when the hole exchanges with a spin of $\sigma =- 1$ during an NN hopping.
 As the result, the singular part of the phase-string effect of the $t$-$J$ model can be precisely compensated via $e^{- i\hat{\Omega}_i}$ due to Eq. (\ref{theta}) \cite{Weng2011a,Wang2015,Chen2019}.
 It is important to point out that the phase-string cannot be truly ``gauged away'' by $e^{- i\hat{\Omega}_i}$, which only serves as a unitary/duality transformation to turn the singular phase-string into a smooth nonlocal/topological effect such that $\varphi_h(i)$ may be still treated as a conventional (Bloch-type) wavefunction (see below).